janhenrikfock/Access-Management-Panel/README.md

 ## Created with npx create-react-app

-Bootstrapped with a react app.
+Bootstrapped with create-react-app.
 The following Commands are available.

 ## Run Locally